cybersader/awesome-cybersader/📁 01 - Logs, Journal/TrueNAS Scale Home Server/Turning Old PC into NAS in 2024/Turning Old PC into NAS in 2024.md

 		- TrueNAS Network Global Config
 			- ![](IMG-20240329130759027.png)
 ## Additional Remote Access Security
+> ❗THIS DOESN'T WORK IF YOU WILL BE USING MOBILE APP BECAUSE IT BLOCKS BANNER
 - Two places you can add security for Nextcloud and/or Cloudflare Tunnels
 	- Nextcloud MFA apps
 		- https://docs.nextcloud.com/server/latest/admin_manual/configuration_user/two_factor-auth.html